frizatch/EarthEngine-GEE-and-Landsat/README.md

 The [Google Earth Engine Homepage](https://developers.google.com/earth-engine) is where you can launch into this adventure and find all kinds of resources, but this tutorial, based on the excellent work by Qiusheng Wu (Twitter: @giswqs), is a decent place to start if you are more interested in using python over javascript, the default for GEE.

 You have to apply to have one (and only one) Google account approved for access.
 Do read the [Terms of Service](https://earthengine.google.com/terms/) carefully.
+If you don't already have a Google account, you can create one and only use it for accessing GEE.

 NOTE: *This tutorial is in the context of nonprofit, research, and education use.
 Commercial applications of Google Earth Engine require a paid commercial license.*